This post contains affiliate links. Please see my disclosure about affiliate links here.

 The Spanish film scene is in rude health thanks to directors Pedro Almodóvar and Alejandro Amenábar, and actors Penélope Cruz, Javier Bardem and Antonio Banderas, to name but a few.

 An internet search for the FC Barcelona museum ended as a Copa del Rey match ticket.
-Step inside Camp Nou, Europe’s largest stadium, for A Night with FC Barcelona.
+My Visiting Camp Nou post details my experience of attending an FC Barcelona football match.

-The Costa de la Luz (Coast of Light) is the name given to Andalucia’s Atlantic coast.
-As Spain’s hidden gem it contains some of the best beaches of the Iberian peninsula.
+Discover the Atlantic coast of Cadiz province in my Best Beaches in Cadiz post.
+This coastline is also known as the Costa de la Luz (Coast of Light) and, as Spain’s hidden gem, it contains some of the best beaches of the Iberian peninsula.

 Majorca’s Cap de Formentor Drive is one of the most scenic drives in Europe.
 Sometimes beautiful things are a little crazy…and the Cap de Formentor Drive is no exception!

 Palma de Mallorca is one of Spain’s busiest airports but Palma city often gets overlooked by tourists on their way to the resorts.
 Palma is worth a day trip but comes recommended for a weekend break.
 Check out my guide on Things to Do in Palma.

 Over on Mallorca’s neighbouring island of Menorca I went beach mad, so check out my guide to Beaches in Menorca: The Best of the West.

 Alicante lies at heart of the Costa Blanca, Spain’s White Coast.
 This region is hugely popular with Northern European sun-seekers.
 My Costa Blanca Resorts Guide outlines the details of this coast’s resorts.

 This island is part of Spain’s Canary Islands archipelago off the coast of Morocco.
 It is very popular with European tourists and was the first place I travelled solo.
 My Best Places to Stay in Lanzarote gives an overview of the island.